Visa interview for the Czech Republic

 1. Do you know the name of the President of the Czech Republic?

-2. What is the name of the capital of the Czech Republic and what do you know about it?
+2. What is the capital city of the Czech Republic, and what do you know about it?

 Contact us online